-Once your ConnectomeDB account is set up and you have signed the HCP data use agreement, the header for the 500 Subjects + MEG2 release will appear blue and on the right a "Resources" button, an "Explore Subjects" and a "Download Image Data" pulldown will be active.
+Once your ConnectomeDB account is set up and you have signed the HCP data use agreement, the header for the 900 Subjects release will appear blue and on the right an "Open Dataset" button, an "Explore Subjects" and a "Download Image Data" pulldown will be active.

-"Resources" takes you to the HCP 500 Subjects + MEG2 project page, which has links to information on the data, documentation, download resources for group data, and more, such as related publications.

-- "Explore Subjects" takes you to the ConnectomeDB subject Dashboard for viewing behavioral and individual difference measures for groups of subjects or exploring the scan level data for individual subjects.
+- "Open Dataset" takes you to the HCP 900 Subjects project page, which has links to information on the data, documentation, download resources for group data, and more, such as related publications, and data patches. - "Explore Subjects" takes you to the ConnectomeDB subject Dashboard for viewing behavioral and individual difference measures for groups of subjects or exploring the scan level data for individual subjects.
 You may choose to browse all subjects or groups of subjects, including all MEG subjects. - "Download Image Data" takes you to the Download Packages page to queue downloads for the group of subjects that you select.

 Click on "Explore Subjects" and select "MEG Subjects" from the list.
-The Subject Dashboard will load the 67 subjects for which MEG data are available.
+The Subject Dashboard will load the 95 subjects for which MEG data are available.

 In the Subject Information section, 20 MEG subjects are listed by ID.
-To view all 67 subjects at once, click on the right of the the pulldown that shows "20", and select "100".
+To view all 95 subjects at once, click on the right of the pulldown that shows "20", and select "100".